This article has links to products and services we love, which we may make commission from.

 The waterfalls and swimming areas at Wekiwa Springs are relaxing and fun for the whole family.

-Just a 30-minute drive from Orlando, you can head out to hike, swim, snorkel, bike, or kayak through this beautiful conservation area.
+Just a 30-minute drive from the city, you can head out to hike, swim, snorkel, bike, or kayak through this beautiful conservation area.

 Stretch your legs and lungs together with a nice day trip out into nature!